-Claiming Long Term Disability and Workers’ Compensation Benefits
+Claiming Long Term Disability and Workers Compensation Benefits

-Many clients wonder if they can file a claim for Long Term Disability benefits at the same time as they are receiving Workers’ Compensation benefits.
+Many clients wonder if they can file a claim for Long Term Disability benefits at the same time as they are receiving Workers Compensation benefits.
 You can always apply for long term disability benefits, but whether or not you will receive benefits, and how much your benefit will be, depends on many factors.

 Common Pitfalls of Filing Claims Simultaneously

 Some long term disability policies will exclude work-related injuries from coverage completely.
-In other words, if you get hurt at work, the long term disability company may take the position that you should be covered by workers’ compensation, not long term disability.
+In other words, if you get hurt at work, the long term disability company may take the position that you should be covered by workers compensation, not long term disability.

-If your workers’ compensation benefits are denied, and long term disability pays benefits while you are waiting for the decision on your workers’ compensation claim, the long term disability company might look to either you or the workers’ compensation insurer to pay back some of the money they paid to you if you are eventually awarded wage loss benefits under the workers’ compensation system.
+If your workers compensation benefits are denied, and long term disability pays benefits while you are waiting for the decision on your workers compensation claim, the long term disability company might look to either you or the workers compensation insurer to pay back some of the money they paid to you if you are eventually awarded wage loss benefits under the workers compensation system.

-Keep in mind that other income benefits, such as social security disability or no-fault benefits, or income from a part-time job could also offset long term disability benefits.
-In order to maximize the benefits that you are entitled to, you must understand how these benefits interrelate.
+Keep in mind that other disability benefits, such as Short Term Disability, social security disability or no-fault benefits, retirement benefits, or income from a part-time job could also offset long term disability benefits.
+In order to maximize the benefits that you are entitled to, it’s important to understand how each of these benefits interrelate.

 An attorney who understands both workers compensation and disability benefits can help you to understand the coordination of the benefits.
-The attorneys at Fields Law Firm handle both types of cases, and we understand how to maximize the benefits for you.
+The attorneys at Fields Law Firm handle both Workers Compensation and Disability cases, and we understand how to maximize the benefits for you.
 Call us today for free advice on your specific situation.